EugenMayer/home-assistant-raspberry-zwave/README.md

  - razberry 2 as z-wave controller (probably any USB/GPIO should do)
  - A docker-host enabled distribution ( See the [wiki](https://github.com/EugenMayer/home-assistant-raspberry-zwave/wiki/1.-Raspberry-Pi---OS-installation))

+It is also designed to be a **boilerplate** for your hass production environment

 Preamble
 --------
 What i will do here is, describe one way i took to get it done, with what i think is best practise.
 It might be very true, that you have chosen a different path e.g.